Fashion BA (Hons)

 International Fashion Exploration - 20 credits

 Fashion is a truly global industry shaped by economic climate, politics and social change.
-This module aims to develop a broad perspective of the International Fashion Industry and to offer students an insight into the experience of working across different countries and cultures collaboratively.
+This module aims to develop a broad perspective of the International Fashion Industry and to offer an insight into the experience of working across different countries and cultures collaboratively.
+Through longer tasks, you will explore the movement of Slow Fashion, take part in a Collaborative Online International Learning (COIL) project, and you may have the opportunity to take part in a Live International Competition as part of this module2.
+You will be expected to respond and adapt effectively to the constantly changing challenges and opportunities presented to the fashion industry as a global movement.

 Future Fashion Realisation - 60 credits